Updated 25/05/2026

 Why do women develop Alzheimer’s disease more often than men?

 The UC San Diego study found that women are more sensitive to the effects of common risk factors like high blood pressure, diabetes, and cardiovascular disease.
-While women’s longer lifespan contributes to their higher absolute numbers with dementia, the research suggests biological sex differences amplify their vulnerability to these modifiable factors.
+The research suggests biological sex differences amplify their vulnerability to these modifiable factors.
 This discovery opens the door to sex-tailored prevention strategies that could be more effective for women than current one-size-fits-all approaches.

 Should women follow different dementia prevention guidelines than men?

-Based on this research, the answer is likely yes, though clinical guidelines have not yet been formally updated to reflect sex-specific thresholds.
-Women may benefit from more aggressive management of blood pressure, glucose, and cardiovascular risk at lower numerical thresholds than current recommendations suggest.
-Clinicians caring for women should discuss individualised prevention strategies that account for sex-specific sensitivity; however, large-scale clinical trials are needed to establish evidence-based sex-stratified guidelines.
+Based on the UC San Diego research, women may benefit from more aggressive management of blood pressure, glucose, and cardiovascular risk at lower numerical thresholds than current recommendations suggest, though clinical guidelines have not yet been formally updated to reflect sex-specific thresholds.
+The researchers note that large-scale clinical trials are needed to establish evidence-based sex-stratified guidelines.

 What biological mechanisms explain women’s greater sensitivity to dementia risk factors?